 One of the key assumptions of the benchmark hydraulic models is that of uniform potential vorticity.
-Lake et al. (2005) estimated potential vorticity using three acoustic current profilers deployed across the sill for 69 days.
+Lake et al. (2005) estimated potential vorticity using three ADCPs deployed across the sill for 69 days.
 The relative vorticity is estimated using differences in velocities between neighboring profiles, while the interface position is estimated from the vertical shear.
-The result is are two side-by-side potential vorticity time series.
-The contribution of the lateral shear was found to be roughly 1/4 as large as Coriolis parameter f.
-In addition the shear was negative, a result consistent with the layer being thinner at the sill than upstream.
-The magnitude of the potential vorticity varied by a factor of two during the measurements.
-The average values of the two sideby-side locations differed by about 30%.
-Therefore, the assumption of constant potential vorticity is not obeyed in detail.
-It varies in space and time but may still be a useful first approximation.
+The result is two side-by-side potential vorticity time series.
+The contribution of the lateral shear is found to be roughly 1/4 as large as the Coriolis parameter f.
+The shear is negative, a result consistent with the layer being thinner at the sill than upstream.
+The magnitude of the potential vorticity was found to vary in time by a factor of two during the measurements.
+The average values at the two side-by-side locations differes by about 30%.
+The assumption of constant potential vorticity is therefore not obeyed in detail; it varies in space and time but may still be a useful first approximation.